What is a trailing stop loss

 Now you might be wondering…

-So which is the best strategy to trail your stop loss?
+Which is the best strategy to trail your stop loss?

 I’ll be honest.

-There’s no best trailing stop strategy.
+There’s no best trailing stop strategy, nor is there a best stop loss strategy.

 Because it depends on what YOU want from your trading.